UsenetBig8/STUMP/doc/md/installation.md

 ```

-### Compiling C programs in **stump/c** directory<a name="compilec"></a>

-Go to the c directory and type ./compile.
-That should do it.
-If it does not, figure out on your own.
-The programs are extremely simple.
-Perhaps you can change the setting of CC to gcc, especially if you use Sun computers.

 ### Creating a List for reasons of Rejection and Rejection Messages<a name="rejections"></a>

 You should think what broad categories for reasons of rejection you will have in your group.
 Give them simple names.
-Edit file `etc/reject` and edit part that consists of calls to subroutine `addReason`.
+Edit file `etc/reject` and edit the part that consists of calls to subroutine `addReason`.
 Customize it to your taste.
-After that, go to directory `etc/messages` and make sure that files there have exactly the names that you listed as first parameters in calls to `addReason`.
+After that, go to directory `etc/messages` and make sure that the files there have exactly the names that you listed as first parameters in calls to `addReason`.
 Make sure they have comprehensive and polite messages corresponding to the broad reasons for rejection that you made up.

 These messages will be sent to users when their articles are rejected for specified reasons.
 The messages that I supplied are not bad.

 Make sure that you keep the following files:

 -   abuse -- to send back when rejecting banned users
--   crosspost -- to send back when rejecting for megacrossposting
+-   crosspost -- to send back when rejecting for excessive crossposting
--   charter -- to send back when rejecting for violating requirements
-    of the charter that are checked automatically
+-   charter -- to send back when rejecting for violating requirements of the charter that are checked automatically
 -   signature -- to send back when rejecting for bogus GnuPG signature.

-Edit file `rejection-reasons.lst` and put there the reasons that your moderators are allowed to choose for rejections.
+Edit the file `rejection-reasons.lst` and put there the reasons that your moderators are allowed to choose for rejections.
 They should have names corresponding to the filenames in etc/messages, separated from comments by double colon ::.

 Example:

 ```
-    offtopic::Message is grossly off topic (spam, turks, etc) charter::Technical violation of charter (binary, exc. quoting) harassing::Message of harassing/insulting/hatemongering content
+    offtopic::Message is grossly off topic (spam, etc) charter::Technical violation of charter (binary, excessive quoting) harassing::Message of harassing/insulting/hatemongering content
 ```

 ### Testing Your Setup<a name="testing"></a>

-First of all, your default setup uses my free WebSTUMP service, so that you have a Web based interface for moderation.
-This means that you install and host STUMP, and you use my installation of WebSTUMP to moderate articles.
-WebSTUMP is a web based moderation tool, which is nice but a pain to set up. (it requires running setuid code and cgi-bin capability).

-To test your newsgroup, first write to `ichudov @ algebra . com`, and ask me to create a newsgroup account for you in webstump.
-Please tell me your newsgroup name and the approved address (such as csfm-approved@your.site.com).
-Free WebSTUMP is located at <http://freewebstump.algebra.com/stump-cgi/webstump.cgi>

 You should test your setup of the robomoderator very extensively.
 If the robomod fails when your group goes to production, you will be ashamed.
 When you are testing, look at file $HOME/Mail/from, which contains all standard error output of your programs.
 Try to send submissions by email to your moderation address.
 Do `tail -f $HOME/Mail/from` to see what's going on.

-## Choosing a "victim" group<a name="victim"></a>
+## Choosing a test group<a name="testgroup"></a>

-I suggest that you use `misc.jobs.misc` for your testing.
-It is a dead newsgroup infested by spamsters.
-Nobody will bother and complain about your postings.
+We recommend that you use a test newsgroup such as `misc.test` or `alt.test` for your testing.
+These groups exist to allow people to test that their Usenet software is working correctly, so your posts will not interfere with any real discussions.

-Edit file `etc/modenv` and put `misc.jobs.misc` in the assignment to NEWSGROUP, for testing purposes.
+Edit file `etc/modenv` and put `misc.test` in the assignment to NEWSGROUP, for testing purposes.

 ### Things to Test<a name="tests"></a>